 Moneyline bets will almost 100% of the time be the main market listed for every game.
 Sometimes listed by itself, but oftentimes accompanied by the main total and handicap markets.
 The odds for moneyline bets will be standard.
 For American odds, the chances for one team may be -240 and + 300 for its opponent.

 The team with the negative sign in front of their odds is always the favorite, making the positive team the underdog.
 For every $100 you stake on the underdog to win, you will return the odds listed.
 So in this example you will make $300 for every $100 you wager.

 For the favorite, the number listed is how much money you have to stake in order to win $100.
 So here you would have to stake $240 to win $100.

 The odds will move reflecting the markets and sharp bettors, but most importantly the bookmaker.
-It is the bookmakers job to make sure they return a profit on every game.
-If every single bettor bet on one team and that team wins, the bookmaker would be paying out all of the bettors and would be keep none of the money.
+It is the sportsbook's job to make sure they return a profit on every game.
+If every single bettor bet on one team and that team wins, the sportsbook would be paying out all of the bettors and would be keep none of the money.

 Tips for Moneyline Betting

 The most important tip for players is to understand the second side of the odds.
 The odds are not only there to tell you how much you will make, but also signify what your chances of winning the particular bet are.
 This is very important for the player to know, especially for new players.